ctebbutt1000/nft-marketplace/README.md

 pnpm dev
 ```

-## New Payment Features
+## Payment Options

+### 1. Traditional Crypto Payments
+- Direct wallet-to-wallet transactions
+- Support for multiple ERC20 tokens
+- Gas fees paid by buyer

-### Credit Card & Apple Pay Integration
+### 2. Credit Card & Apple Pay Integration (Stripe)
 - Users can purchase NFTs using credit/debit cards or Apple Pay
 - Stripe handles secure payment processing
 - Automatic wallet creation using email addresses
 - NFTs are transferred directly to user's in-app wallet after successful payment

+### 3. Universal Bridge Integration
+- **Cross-chain payments**: Buy NFTs on any chain using any supported token
+- **Fiat on-ramps**: Direct credit card to crypto conversion
+- **Multi-chain support**: Seamless transactions across different networks
+- **Gasless experience**: All gas fees covered by the marketplace
+- **Apple Pay support**: Native Apple Pay integration through Universal Bridge

 ### In-App Wallets
 - Email-based wallet creation
 - No seed phrases or complex setup required
 - Seamless integration with existing thirdweb wallet infrastructure
+- Works with all payment methods

 ### ThirdWeb Engine Integration
-- All gas fees are covered by the marketplace
+- All gas fees are covered by the marketplace for Stripe and Universal Bridge payments
 - Automatic NFT transfers after successful payments
 - Support for both ERC721 and ERC1155 tokens

-### Universal Bridge
-- Integrated with ThirdWeb's Universal Bridge for cross-chain functionality
-- Seamless payment experience across different networks

 ## How It Works

+### Traditional Crypto Purchase
+1. **Connect Wallet**: Users connect their existing crypto wallet
+2. **Browse & Select**: Browse NFTs and click "Buy"
+3. **Approve & Pay**: Approve token spending and complete transaction
+4. **Receive**: NFT is transferred to user's wallet

+### Credit Card/Apple Pay Purchase (Stripe)
 1. **Browse & Select**: Users browse NFTs and click "Buy with Card"
 2. **Email Wallet**: Enter email to create/connect in-app wallet
 3. **Payment**: Pay with credit card or Apple Pay via Stripe
 4. **Transfer**: NFT is automatically transferred to user's wallet using ThirdWeb Engine
 5. **Complete**: User receives NFT in their in-app wallet

+### Universal Bridge Purchase
+1. **Browse & Select**: Users browse NFTs and click "Buy with Bridge"
+2. **Email Wallet**: Enter email to create/connect in-app wallet (if needed)
+3. **Universal Payment**: Pay with any supported token, credit card, or Apple Pay
+4. **Cross-chain Magic**: Universal Bridge handles cross-chain conversion automatically
+5. **Transfer**: NFT is transferred to user's wallet with all gas fees covered
+6. **Complete**: User receives NFT regardless of payment method or chain

+## Universal Bridge Benefits

+- **Chain Abstraction**: Users don't need to worry about which chain the NFT is on
+- **Token Flexibility**: Pay with any supported cryptocurrency or fiat
+- **Simplified UX**: One payment flow for all scenarios
+- **Lower Barriers**: No need to hold specific tokens or manage gas fees
+- **Global Access**: Fiat on-ramps make NFTs accessible worldwide

 ## Customize your marketplace